Dvrkprince/btibucket_data_fetcher/README.md

                 LOGGER.info("Loaded " + atomGlobalConfigList.size()
                         + " global configs from DB");

-                // ✅ For certain environments, write a JSON snapshot Path exportPath = resolveExportPathForCurrentEnv();
+                // Decide if we should export JSON based on the profile Path exportPath = resolveExportPathForProfile(activeProfile);
                 if (exportPath != null) {
                     exportConfigToJson(globalConfig, exportPath);
                 }